Lightcurves of the Karin family asteroids: Analysis and results

 We observed this asteroid twice from two different oppositions: from 2002 November to December and in 2004 March.
 The composite lightcurve from the 2002 data are shown in Fig. \ref{fig:lc_all}(g), and those from the 2004 data are shown in Fig. \ref{fig:lc_all}(h).
 The rotation periods that were derived from both the observations are close to each other.

-In the 2002 observation, the observed peak-to-peak variation magnitude of this asteroid was 0.07 at the phase angle $\alpha = 3.0^{\circ}$.
-The reduced peak-to-peak variation magnitude was $A(0) = 0.06$.
+In the 2002 observation, the observed peak-to-trough variation of this asteroid was 0.07 at the phase angle $\alpha = 3.0^{\circ}$.
+The reduced peak-to-trough variation was $A(0) = 0.06$.
 The axial ratios was estimated as $a/b = 1.06$ in this observation.
-In the 2004 observation, a larger peak-to-peak variation magnitude (0.21 at $\alpha = 8.4^{\circ}$) was observed at a different aspect (see Table \ref{tbl:table2} for detail), and the reduced peak-to-peak variation magnitude turned out $A(0) = 0.17$.
+In the 2004 observation, a larger peak-to-trough variation (0.21 at $\alpha = 8.4^{\circ}$) was observed at a different aspect (see Table \ref{tbl:table2} for detail), and the reduced peak-to-trough variation turned out $A(0) = 0.17$.
 The axis ratio was estimated as $a/b = 1.17$ in this observation.